 Meaning and History

-The Nintendo 64 got its name from the 64-bit processor that is built into it.
-And the first word is translated from Japanese as “free hanafuda temple” because in the century before last, Nintendo sold nothing more than hanafuda cards.
+The Nintendo 64 got its name from the 64-bit processor built into it.
+The first word is translated from Japanese as “free hanafuda temple” because Nintendo sold nothing more than hanafuda cards in the century before last.
 Later, video games and consoles appeared in its assortment.
 N64 belongs to the fifth generation of devices: this game console was produced from 1996 to 2002.
 It is considered the successor to the 16-bit Super Nintendo Entertainment System.

 The final version of the N64 logo appeared simultaneously – in 1996.
 Before that, the issue of visual identification was unresolved for two reasons.
 Firstly, the developers have been choosing a name for the game console for a long time: for example, in Japan, they wanted to release it under the Ultra Famicom brand, and abroad – as Nintendo Ultra 64.
 However, suddenly, it turned out that the Ultra Games trademark already belongs to another company; any reference to it may be considered a violation of copyright.
 Secondly, the emblem introduced during the announcement of the Nintendo 64 in 1995 was “raw,” so it continued to be redesigned over the next few months.